-Our team works on big, neglected problems in healthcare.
+Our team works on four big, neglected problems in healthcare.
 Our current research projects focus on four such neglected problems: Overdiagnosis; Antibiotic resistance; Neglected non-pharmaceutical treatments and Waste in research.

 Our research areas